gabrielmcg/synergy-netlify/storage/nfs-provisioner.md

 In this instance, the variable `nfs_external_server` is commented out, resulting in the NFS VM being used, rather than any external server.

 **Note:** When using an external NFS server such as the one hosted by 3PAR, you need to create the file shares manually as shown in the previous section.
-If you are using the NFS VM, the file shares are created automatically by the playbook.
+If you are using the NFS VM, the file share is created automatically when running `site.yml` by the playbook `playbooks/install_nfs_server.yml`.
+If you wish to change the file share after initial deployment, you must update the variable `nfs_provisioner_server_share` and then re-run the playbook `playbooks/install_nfs_server.yml`.

 ## Running the playbook